Stephen McPhail: Cardiff City

 McPhail picked up an injury early on in the 2009–10 season, keeping him out of the side for one month.
 Returning to the side on in the league encounter with Reading, McPhail was sent off for a foul on Jem Karacan.
 Following the end of his suspension, McPhail returned in a thumping 6–1 win against Derby County at Cardiff City Stadium, playing a part in four of City's goals.
 Four weeks later, he fell victim to another injury while playing against Nottingham Forest.
 He was originally scheduled to be out for between six and eight weeks but, on 20 November 2009, he was diagnosed with lymphoma, the disease forcing him to miss a considerably longer period.
 McPhail returned to Cardiff's starting eleven on 5 February 2010 in a 5–1 defeat to Newcastle United, playing 75 minutes before being substituted.

 In the summer of 2011, McPhail changed his number to 37, the number he wore in his first season as a professional with Leeds United.
 After missing the first month of the 2011–12 season, McPhail returned in a Football League Cup game against Leicester City, to be taken off after 29 minutes with a groin injury.
 He returned from the injury in October, when he made the bench on 18 October against Peterborough United.
 Despite a difficult season for McPhail (he again missed a large proportion of City's matches with illness), he was awarded the club's Clubman of the Year Award at the season's end.

 McPhail was restricted to just two cup appearances in 2012–13, with manager Malky Mackay declaring midway through the season that McPhail was available for a short-term loan.
 He was released at the end of the 2012–13 season.

 Sheffield Wednesday

 On 19 September 2013, McPhail joined Championship side Sheffield Wednesday on a contract running until January 2014.
+He made 14 appearances for the club.

 Shamrock Rovers

 On 13 February 2014, Shamrock Rovers announced that they had signed Stephen on a contract for the 2014 season.

 McPhail scored on his debut in the 2014 Setanta Sports Cup and made his league debut on the opening day of the 2014 League of Ireland season.

 On 5 July 2014, McPhail was sent off in a derby day win against St Pat's.
 In his first season McPhail made 19 league appearances for the Hoops.

 McPhail retired from playing in October 2016; and shortly afterwards was appointed Sporting Director of Shamrock Rovers.
+On 19 December 2025, he stepped down from his role as sporting director after 9 years in the role.